ksu-is/AtlantaUnited/README.md

 > * Find a repository that allows me to see the games
-> * Find a website that i can scrub to get the scores
+> * Find a website that i use scores to create statistical analysis
 > * Review some videos on how to change some of the code to fit my schedule